pat-jj/Gode/README.md

 gode_data/dataset_construction/
 ```

-Once again, thanks a lot for your patience!
+Thank you for your interests!